+On the evening of November 2nd 25224 was noted at Crewe on a down freight.
 'The Stoneliner' railtour on November 24th from Paddington to Westbury was worked by 25224 & 25027 over the route Parson Street, St. Phillips Marsh, Lawrence Hill, Avonmouth, Bristol Parkway, Tytherington and return to Bristol Temple Meads.

 The 11.50 Cardiff - Crewe was worked by 25224 on December 8th.

 On December 20th 25224 & 25221 were noted on an unidentified charter train at Bewdley.